diogorainhalopes/adsi/content/Lectures/Lecture-4-Query-Processing.md

 ![](assets/conjunc.png)

 ### A7 (conjunctive selection using one index).
-Select a combination of i and algorithms A1 through A7 that results in the
+Select a combination of selection of columns and algorithms A1 through A7 that results in the
-least cost for i (r)
+least cost.
 Test other conditions on tuple after fetching it into memory

 ### A8 (conjunctive selection using composite index).
 - Use appropriate composite (multiple-key) index if available.

 ### A9 (conjunctive selection by intersection of identifiers).
 Requires indices with record pointers.